Performance Testing Sync-Over-Async Scenarios

 February 05, 2023

 In a previous post I described the sync-over-async problem and the issues you’ll encounter when blocking threads in ASP.NET web applications.
 Applications that suffer from sync-over-async issues can behave erratically.
 Increased latency due to thread-pool starvation and dead-locking which causes service outages are the most common occurrences.
 Many of these problems only present themselves when an application receives significant bursts of traffic which makes them hard to debug.
 In my experience, there is a lot of confusion regarding async/await in ASP.NET web applications, especially around this topic.
-In an effort to provide evidence for why sync-over-async code should be avoided (if possible), I’ve performance tested 10 scenarios using an ASP.NET web application to demonstrate the effect it will have on the scalability of your application.
+In an effort to provide evidence for why sync-over-async code should be avoided, I’ve performance tested 10 scenarios using an ASP.NET web application to demonstrate the effect it will have on the scalability of your application.

 Performance Testing Set-Up